 How much power can you generate?

-That depends on the dynamic head, the amount of water flow and the efficiency of the turbine/generator combination.
+The amount of power generated depends on the dynamic head, the amount of water flow and the efficiency of the turbine/generator combination.
 To get an idea about available power in watts, multiply the head in feet, times flow in GPM, times 0.18 times efficiency.
-Turbine efficiency ranges from 25% to 50%, use 0.30 as an average for efficiency.
+Turbine efficiency ranges from 25% to 50%, with 0.30 as an average for efficiency.

 If you think you have a suitable site for Micro Hydro power, we can help you determine the best unit for the situation.

 This is an example of a 12 volt , 60 amp micro hydro system.
 The compact unit produces power as long as the water flows.
 The unit shown is operating with approximately 90 feet of vertical hydraulic head (40 PSI) and the tail stock water exits are clearly visible.
-This unit is working with two inlets being powered and some units can be operated with four jets at very low hydraulic head.
-One unit has recently been installed with under 10 feet of head.
+This unit is working with two inlets being powered and some units can be operated with four jets at a very low hydraulic head.
+One unit which we have recently installed had under 10 feet of head.
 The system is easy to install with minimum working knowledge of PVC piping and basic DC wiring techniques.
 It runs 24 hours a day, quietly sending power to whatever electrical needs you may have – usually charging batteries to power AC inverters.

-A few words about the “stream engine”.
-The micro hydro permanent magnet alternator and housing are manufactured in Canada by Energy Systems and Design.
+The micro hydro permanent magnet alternator and housing, otherwise called the “stream engine,” are manufactured in Canada by Energy Systems and Design.
 As the only moving parts of this alternator are the three sealed ball bearings, the life expectancy of this unit is far greater than that of the conventional brush type alternators used in the past.
 The machine is equipped with a turgo turbine wheel with rugged bronze construction.
 This design allows the use of high flows at low heads.

 Output up to I kW and higher is possible in battery based power systems.